quii/learn-go-with-tests/databases.md

     Keep in mind that the `SQL` you're seeing here is very `PostgreSQL` specific, and some, if not all of it, may not be executable in a different engine.

-The test!
+Where were we? right, ...the test!
 Here is our first integration test.

 ```go
 //integration_test.go